You are here

 Make the most of the day!
 Wake up as early as you can so you can take in those rays of sunlight.

 Keep active to boost your mood and your energy!
 Try an activity like hot yoga or go for a jog outside in nature.
 It may seem impossible, but the exercise can help wonders.

 Some days you may not be able to leave your bed, and that's okay.
-Other days, try to act oppositely.
-If your brain is telling you to stay indoors and isolate, go out and visit a friend.
-Opposite action is a common treatment method, and you have it in you to fight the darkness.
+Other days, try to do the opposite of what your illness wants.
+If it's telling you to stay inside and isolate, go out and visit a friend.
+This is known as opposite action and is a common skill taught in therapy.

 Plan ahead.
 As the winter months start rolling in, prepare for what's to come.
 Make a list of your coping strategies and supports for when you are faced with SAD.

 If you're not able to go on vacation to somewhere warm and sunny, practice guided imagery.
 Close your eyes and imagine yourself walking on a beach.
 What would it feel like to have the sun shining on your face and to feel the sand in your toes?

 Go outside your comfort zone and participate in some winter activities.
 There are many fun things to do that you might enjoy (e.g. renting skates at an ice rink, tobogganing, holiday crafts, making chili, etc.).
 These small acts can lift your spirits when you're feeling low.

 Reach out to those around you.
 You just might find out that they experience SAD too, or know someone who does.
 You're never alone.

 Try out photography.
 It may help you to see things, especially the winter months, from a different point of view.